astrotars/stream-flutter/README.md

 In order to post an update the app will perform these steps:

-* User types their name into Flutter application to log in.
+* User types their name into our mobile application to log in.
-* Flutter registers user with our backend and receives a Stream Activity Feed [frontend token](https://getstream.io/blog/integrating-with-stream-backend-frontend-options/).
+* The mobile app registers user with our backend and receives a Stream Activity Feed [frontend token](https://getstream.io/blog/integrating-with-stream-backend-frontend-options/).
-* User types in their post.
+* User types in their message and hits "Post".
 Flutter app uses the Stream token to create a Stream activity by using Flutter's [platform channels ](https://flutter.dev/docs/development/platform-integration/platform-channels) to connect to [Stream's REST API](https://getstream.io/docs_rest/) via [Java](https://github.com/GetStream/stream-java) or [Swift](https://github.com/getstream/stream-swift).
 * User views their posts.
-Flutter app gets their `user` activity via platform channel.
+The mobile app gets their `user` feed.

 If another user wants to follow a user and view their messages, the app goes through this process:
-* Log in via backend (see above)
+* Log in (see above).
 * User navigates to user list and selects a user to follow.
-Flutter app communicates with Stream API to create a follower relationship on their timeline.
+The mobile app communicates with Stream API directly to create a [follower relationship](https://getstream.io/get_started/#follow) on their `timeline` feed.
 * User views their timeline.
-Flutter app uses Stream API to retrieve their timeline, which is all the posts from their followers.
+The mobile app uses Stream API to retrieve their `timeline` feed, which is composed of all the messages from who they follow.

 The code is split between the Flutter mobile application contained in the `mobile` directory and the Express backend is in the `backend` directory.
-See the README.md in each folder to see installing and running instructions.
+See the `README.md` in each folder to see installing and running instructions.
 If you'd like to follow along with running code, make sure you get both the backend and mobile app running before continuing.

 ## Prerequisites

-Basic knowledge of Node.js (JavaScript) and Flutter (Dart) is required to follow this tutorial.
+Basic knowledge of [Node.js](https://nodejs.org/en/) (JavaScript) and [Flutter](https://flutter.dev/) ([Dart](https://dart.dev/)) is required to follow this tutorial.
 This code is intended to run locally on your machine.

-If you'd like to follow along, you'll need an account with [Stream](https://getstream.io/accounts/signup/) in order to follow along.
+If you'd like to follow along, you'll need an account with [Stream](https://getstream.io/accounts/signup/).
 Please make sure you can run a Flutter app, at least on Android.
 If you haven't done so, make sure you have Flutter [installed](https://flutter.dev/docs/get-started/install).
-If you're having issues building this project, please check if you can create run a simple Flutter application by following the instructions [here](https://flutter.dev/docs/get-started/test-drive)
+If you're having issues building this project, please check if you can create run a simple application by following the instructions [here](https://flutter.dev/docs/get-started/test-drive)

 Once you have an account with Stream, you need to set up a development app: